-Asynchronous PowerShell Scripter is a .NET C# WPF-version application for executing PowerShell script asynchronously with few following interesting features;-
+Asynchronous PowerShell Scripter is just another PowerShell scripter tool made in .NET C# and WPF for executing PowerShell script asynchronously and has the abilities to:-

-- drag-n-drop PowerShell script file onto Script Editor
+- drag-n-drop PowerShell script file onto the Script Editor.

 - export selected lines or all lines output into a text file.